bearofbusiness/Firefox-Global-Image-Theme/README.md

 ### 1. Delete `chrome/`
 Open `about:support` then click **Open Folder** under **Profile Folder** and remove the `chrome/` folder.
 ### 2. Disable Custom CSS Support
-Open `about:config` and input each string and either click the button with the left arror button ⬅️ or the trash can button 🗑️.(depends on the input type)
+Open `about:config` and input each string and either click the button with the left arrow button ⬅️ or the trash can button 🗑️.(depends on the input type)
 - `toolkit.legacyUserProfileCustomizations.stylesheets`
 - `browser.display.background_color`
 - `browser.display.background_color.dark`